-Your prescription is the most important element when you buy prescription glasses online - it's what enables us to custom-make each pair of glasses.
-However, we know it can be difficult to understand your prescription details, which is why we have written this Online Prescription Glasses Guide.
-Remember: if you're not entirely comfortable filling your glasses prescription out online, you can simply send us your prescription by fax or e-mail and our optical experts will fill it out for you!
+Knowing and understanding your prescription is essential when planning on purchasing a new pair of glasses.
+That is why we have put this little Online Prescription Glasses Guide together.
+Keep in mind that if you're not completely comfortable filling your glasses prescription out online, you can just send us your prescription by fax or e-mail and our optical experts will fill it out for you.

-Every doctor writes their prescription differently, so here are a few examples of what your prescription might look like:
+Every doctor writes their prescription a bit differently, so here are a few examples of what your prescription might look like:

-OD is short for oculus dextrous which really means your right eye
+OD - short for oculus dextrous which really means your right eye

-OS is short for oculus sinister which really means your left eye
+OS - short for oculus sinister which really means your left eye

-SPH is short for sphere - the main part of your prescription.
+SPH - short for sphere - the main part of your prescription.
 It indicates the strength of your prescription in diopter.

-CYL is short for cylinder - which indicates the strength of your astigmatism, if you have one.
+CYL - short for cylinder - which indicates the strength of your astigmatism, if you have one.

-AXIS is the rotation of the cylindrical lens (CYL) that runs on a plane of 1-180 degrees.
+AXIS - the rotation of the cylindrical lens (CYL) that runs on a plane of 1-180 degrees.

-PL is short for plano - which means there is no vision correction needed.
+PL - short for plano - which means there is no vision correction needed.

-Nearsighted prescriptions, for people who have problems seeing in the distance, will usually have a minus (-) sign in the sphere; Farsighted prescriptions, for people who have problems seeing up close, will usually have a plus (+) sign in the sphere.
+Nearsighted prescriptions (myopia), for people who have problems seeing afar, will usually have a minus (-) sign in the sphere; Farsighted prescriptions (hyperopia), for people who have problems seeing up close, will usually have a plus (+) sign in the sphere.

 This sign is quite common and looks like an 8 on its side but it stands for 'infinity'.
 Sometimes 'PL' is used instead.
 To fill your glasses prescription online you can scroll down and select None, Plano 00, or 00.